TarrenLC/AdviceIGT/README.md

 # AdviceIGT
-Analyses of Advice and IGT data
+Analyses of Advice and IGT data in R-Studio.

-This a line from RStudio
+Demographics, behavioural, facial EMG and correlations.